-Concord, NH – On Sunday, May 19, 2019, Granite State College will celebrate the graduation of approximately 500 students from its associate, bachelor’s, and master’s degree programs at the AllWell North Complex in Holderness, New Hampshire, with a live stream broadcast available at granite.edu/granitegrad.
+Concord, NH – On Sunday, May 19, 2019, Granite State College will celebrated the graduation of approximately 500 students from its associate, bachelor’s, and master’s degree programs at the AllWell North Complex in Holderness, New Hampshire, with a live stream broadcast available at granite.edu/granitegrad.

 “When I entered Granite State College in January of 2017, it was my third attempt at completing my undergraduate degree,” shares Mr. Paul Parisi, a member of the Class of 2019 who currently serves as the New Hampshire State Fire Marshal.
-A resident of Salem, New Hampshire, Mr. Parisi will graduate with honors earning a Bachelor of Science in Public Service Management.
+A resident of Salem, New Hampshire, Mr. Parisi graduated with honors earning a Bachelor of Science in Public Service Management.

 For many graduates like Parisi, achieving a Granite State College degree is not a traditional college experience.
 More than 80% of students transfer credits from previous college coursework, the majority of classes are taught online, over 90% of students work in full- or part-time jobs, and nearly all students are balancing academics with other major life commitments such as raising children, caring for aging relatives, or community involvement.